naitikpanchal/next-marketplace-app/README.md

 ## Database

-Schema designed by all members together as per need of project.
+Schema designed and edited by all members together as per need of project.

 ## Getting Started